ObAblakulov/friend-platform/README.md

-# FriendZone
+# Friendz?

 **A React Native social app built with Expo**
 Helps people make friends based on shared interests with anonymous posting real time chat and location based discovery

 ## Overview

-FriendZone blends familiar social features with anonymous interactions and location discovery to help users find and build friendships not just followers.
+Friendz? blends familiar social features with anonymous interactions and location discovery to help users find and build friendships not just followers.
 The app supports image and video posts anonymous voting real time messaging and an interactive map for discovering nearby people and events

 Repository purpose
 A polished project to showcase production style mobile engineering for competitive SWE roles